vatnz-dev/sops/docs/terminal/qtma.md

 STH will hand aircraft to QTMA no lower than `FL180`, unless coordinated.

 Aircraft shall be issued either the `RNP Y (AR)` or `RNP Z (AR)` approaches.
-If a non-standard approach is requested, such as the RNP F/G/H or VOR DME, coordination shall occur.
+If a non-standard approach is requested, such as the `RNP F/G/H` or `VOR DME`, coordination shall occur.
 This requires agreement from the QTWR and QTMA.

 Once in QTMA airspace arrivals may be descend to `FL150` and then `A100` to commence the approach.
 QTMA may clear aircraft straight down to `A100` where traffic permits.

 !!!
 Note
     Due to high mountainous terrain controllers shall avoid track shorten aircraft on the STAR.
+But may do so where needed for seperation with other traffic.

+### Retaining Aircraft on the Approach

 QTMA usually elects to retain aircraft on the RNPs until they're assured separation exists at the threshold (with respect to backtracking aircraft).
 Down to about `A050`.
 This requires coordination with QTWR.

-### Time Seperation on Approach
+### Time Seperation on the Approach

 When RWY 05 is in use aircraft on the `RNP Y/Z` shall be seperated by a minimum 7 minutes at `MOPGA`, the same applies to aircraft on the `RNP F` at `LETPO`.